pmacosta/putil/docs/pcsv.rst

 Pseudo-types
 ============

+.. _DataFilter:

 DataFilter
 ----------

-The data filter is a *dictionary* whose elements are sub-filters with the following structure:
+The data filter is a dictionary whose elements are sub-filters with the following structure:

 * **column name** *(string)* -- Dictionary key.
 Column to filter (as it appears in the comma-separated values file header)

 * **value** *(list of strings or numbers, or string or number)* -- Dictionary value.
 Column value to filter if a string or number, column values to filter if a list of strings or numbers

-If a data filter sub-filter is a column value all rows which contain the specified value in the specified column are kept for that particular individual filter. \
+If a data filter sub-filter is a column value all rows which contain the specified value in the specified column are kept for that particular individual filter.
 The overall data set is the intersection of all the data sets specified by each individual filter.
 For example, if the file to be processed is:

 +------+-----+--------+
 | Ctrl | Ref | Result |